-Getting your children involved with child sponsorship makes it less intimidating to tackle issues like poverty.
-Here are a few simple ways to get your kids engaged with child sponsorship.
+Getting your kids involved in child sponsorship makes it less intimidating to discuss issues like poverty with them.
+Here are a few simple ways to get your children engaged with child sponsorship.

 03 Apr, 2020